yegor256/blog/_drafts/_lists.md

 }
 {% endhighlight %}

-Why this is a procedural way?
+Why is this a procedural way?
 Because it's imperative.
-Why it's imperative?
+Why is it imperative?
 Because it's procedural.
 Nah, I'm kidding.
-It's imperative because we're giving instuctions to the computer what data to put where and how to iterate through them.
-We're not declaring the result, but imperatively build it.
+It's imperative because we're giving instructions to the computer about what data to put where and how to iterate through it.
+We're not declaring the result, but imperatively building it.
 It works, but it's not really scalable.
-We can't take part of this algorithm and apply to another use case.
+We can't take part of this algorithm and apply it to another use case.
 We can't really modify it easily, for example to take numbers from two sources instead of one, etc.
-It is procedural, enough said.
+It's procedural.
+Enough said.
 Don't do it this way.

-Now, Java&nbsp;8 gives us
+Now, Java&nbsp;8 gives us the
 [Streams API](http://www.oracle.com/technetwork/articles/java/ma14-java-se-8-streams-2177646.html),
 which is supposed to offer a
 functional way to do the same.
 Let's try to use it.